sciapp/sampledb/docs/administrator_guide/configuration.rst

      - If set, only administrators will be able to delete non-empty basic groups.
    * - SAMPLEDB_ONLY_ADMINS_CAN_CREATE_PROJECTS
      - If set, only administrators will be able to create project groups.
-   * - SAMPLEDB_LOAD_OBJECTS_IN_BACKGROUND
-     - If set, object selections will be loaded in the background using AJAX.
    * - SAMPLEDB_DISABLE_USE_IN_MEASUREMENT
      - If set, the "Use in Measurement" button will not be shown.
    * - SAMPLEDB_DISABLE_SUBPROJECTS